-Preview: Log in to a Linux virtual machine in Azure using Azure Active Directory authentication
+Deprecated: Login to a Linux virtual machine in Azure with Azure Active Directory using device code flow authentication

 To improve the security of Linux virtual machines (VMs) in Azure, you can integrate with Azure Active Directory (AD) authentication.
 When you use Azure AD authentication for Linux VMs, you centrally control and enforce policies that allow or deny access to the VMs.
 This article shows you how to create and configure a Linux VM to use Azure AD authentication.